Parizz/ParizzCacheBundle/README.md

 }

 ```

-This way you can keep tiny controllers and also use the same code for
-different actions sharing the same cache validation strategy.

 **Note** You only need to extend `ContainerAware` if you need the service
 container to be available via `$this->container`.
 You can also implement